 Those budget variances that are controllable are usually expenses, though a large portion of expenses may be committed expenses that cannot be altered in the short term.
 Truly controllable expenses are discretionary expenses, which can be eliminated without an immediate adverse impact on profits.

 Those budget variances that are uncontrollable usually originate in the marketplace, when customers do not buy the company's products in the quantities or at the price points anticipated in the budget.
+The result is actual revenues that may vary substantially from expectations.

 Some budget variances can be eliminated through the simple aggregation of line items in the budget.
 For example, if there is a negative electricity budget variance of $2,000 and a positive telephone expense budget variance of $3,000, the two line items could be combined for reporting purposes into a utilities line item that has a net positive variance of $1,000.